 - Choice defined: Deciding between two or more options.

-- Citizen defined: A member of a community or country.
+- Citizen defined: A legal member of a community or country.

 - Civil defined: Having to do with the laws and government of a society.